 First, NOW looks at the increasingly politicized moderate Muslims in Egypt, historically one of the United States’s most stable partners in the Middle East.
 Despite their long-time embrace of many aspects of American culture, from fast food to movies, Egypt’s Muslims are increasingly identifying with the Palestinian cause and condemning American policies in the region.

 Then, at an Aspen Institute seminar on Islam and the West moderated by Moyers, eight distinguished journalists and scholars from around the world came together to discuss their own reactions to the destruction of the World Trade Center towers and what subsequent events reveal about Islam’s contradictions.
 In a penetrating conversation steered by many different points of view, the panel draws distinctions between the behavior of Muslims and the teachings of Islam and articulates the difference between terrorist groups such as Al Qaeda and fundamentalist political groups.
 They debate the clash of Islam with a modern world and how the Koran can be reconciled with democracy and a viable economy.
-You can access the original Web page for this program at the archived NOW With Bill Moyers website.

 BILL MOYERS: Welcome to this special edition of NOW.
 We’re devoting the entire hour to America and Islam.
 Our partner in this program is the Aspen Institute which has long brought together people from different backgrounds and urged them to speak frankly and freely about controversial subjects.
 Right now the Institute is exploring the great political and cultural collisions of the 21st century.
 And when they asked me to moderate a discussion on America and the Islamic world, I asked to bring along our cameras.
 You will be joining a conversation in progress among eight people with strong opinions, our topic – Justice and Jihad.